 Once you've had your crash course in craft beer, head to Mudhook Brewing Company, one of the anchor businesses of Downtown York.
 You'll find a unique selection of eats and brews at this brewpub connected to Central Market House.

-From there, head a few blocks over to Collusion Tap Works, York's newest craft brewery.
+From there, head a few blocks over to Collusion Tap Works, the city's newest craft brewery.
 Featuring a seven-barrel brewhouse and 24 taps of handcrafted beer, cider, mead and soda, it's a craft beer lover's paradise.

-Side stop: You'll find examples of York's creative culture all around the downtown district.
+Suggested side stops: You'll find examples of York's creative culture all around the downtown district.
 Take a walk and check out public art that includes murals that tell the story of York to sculptures like The Tinker and a statue of Revolutionary War hero Marquis de Lafayette.
 They're all great spots to snap a selfie!
+The Central Market House is also a favorite stop for lunch on Tuesdays, Thursdays and Saturdays.

-End you craft beer journey by driving to Rumspringa Brewing, one part of the SBC Brewsmiths' trio.
-You'll finish your trip enjoying handcrafted beers made with locally grown products.
+Finish your craft beer journey by driving to Rumspringa Brewing Company, where you'll enjoy handcrafted beers made with locally grown products.

 Bold hops.
 Rich flavor.
 Great beer.
 That's the philosophy behind the brewery, brewpub and homebrew partners of the Susquehanna Ale Trail, a collection of eight establishments in the lower Susquehanna Valley all committed to creating good times and great beer.